 Twelve years ago, my husband and I were looking for our first home and we had a long laundry list of what we wanted in our new neighborhood.
-Safety, strong community, diversity, easy commutes including access to the metro, good schools and lots of nature and trees.
+Safety, strong community, diversity, easy commutes including access to the metro, good schools, and lots of nature and trees.
 We feel like we hit the jackpot with Rockville!
-We have been in our “starter” home for twelve years and have welcomed all four of our kids here (literally with four home births!) and can’t imagine living anywhere better.
+Twelve years in our “starter” home and have welcomed all four of our kids here (literally with four home births!).
+Now we can’t imagine living anywhere better.

-We love raising our family here where our kids are surrounded with friendly faces and endless opportunities.
-We enjoy hopping on the Rock Creek trail in our neighborhood and biking to local parks, tasty restaurants in Bethesda or into DC to hit up museums and cultural events.
+We love raising our family here where our kids are surrounded by friendly faces and endless opportunities.
+From hopping on the Rock Creek trail in our neighborhood and biking to local parks, eating at tasty restaurants in Bethesda, or ventering into DC to hit up museums and cultural events.

 What makes Rockville, MD family-friendly and unique?

 The Rockville Town Center is fun in all seasons with concerts and a splash pad in the summer and an outdoor ice skating rink in the winter.
 It’s easy to grab a meal at kid-friendly restaurants like First Watch and Woodside Deli.
 Rockville has awesome nature centers like Croydon Creek and Meadowside with fun family hikes and events like stargazing and s’mores around the campfire.

 What community events or local attractions are there?

 To start, the new Pike and Rose District features live music at Strathmore’s AMP venue, a luxury movie theater, and a swanky bowling alley.
 Plus, there are weekly farmers markets, free family festivals, and more events.
 It also has an incredible beach and grassy area full of young families hanging out.
 And there are so many great restaurants like Summerhouse and Taylor Gourmet to name a few.

 Why would you recommend Rockville to families?